AdobeDocs/experience-manager-65.en/help/assets/video.md

 When you choose or create a video encoding preset for your primary source video file, make sure that the preset has the same aspect ratio as the primary source video file.
 The aspect ratio is the ratio of the width to the height of the video.

-To determine the aspect ratio of a video file, obtain the file's metadata and note the file's width and height (see Obtaining a file's metadata above).
+To determine the aspect ratio of a video file, obtain the file's metadata and note the file's width, and height (see Obtaining a file's metadata above).
 Then use this formula to determine the aspect ratio:

 width/height = aspect ratio